jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Nephrekh

   - **\[Ability] Translocation Beams:** Models in this unit have a 6+ invulnerable save.
-In addition, when this unit Advances or Disengages, you may choose to have it Translocate - if it does, models in this unit may move a maximum distance equal to their Move characteristic + 6", or two their Move characteristic, whichever is lower (same as when Advancing normaly) AND they may move horizontally through terrain features and other models while resolving this move.
+In addition, when this unit Advances, you may choose to have it Translocate - if it does, models in this unit may move a maximum distance equal to their Move characteristic + 6" (even if their Move characteristic is 5" or less) AND they may move horizontally through terrain features and other models while resolving this move.
-After a unit Translocates, it becomes exhausted and not eligible to perform any actions in the following shooting phase, but all ranged attacks targetting this unit in the following shooting phasesuffer an Impairment to their hit rolls.
+After a unit Translocates, it becomes exhausted and not eligible to perform any actions in the following phases but all ranged attacks targetting this unit in the following shooting phasesuffer an Impairment to their hit rolls.
-  - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem when a NEPREKH CORE unit Translocates using its **Translocation Beams** ability.
-That unit and up to 1 NEPREKH CORE CHARACTER that may have joined it during the Translocation becomes subject to the following effects: a) If it Disengaged using this ability, it cannot be Pursued;
+  - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem in the Movement phase when a NEPREKH CORE unit is chosen to move.
+Until the end of the phase, that unit and up to 1 NEPREKH CORE CHARACTER unit (if it is joining the unit for this move) can also use their **Translocation Beams** ability to disengage.
+In addition, these unit(s) are subject to the following effects:
+a) If they Disengaged using this ability, they cannot be Pursued;
-b) After finishing the action, the unit becomes unexhausted and the effect of **Translocation Beams** no longer prevents it from performing actions in the following shooting phase; c) The unit counts as having moved Normally.
+b) After finishing the action, they become unexhausted and the effect of **Translocation Beams** no longer prevents them from performing actions in the following phases;
+c) The unit(s) count as having moved Normally.
 All of the above are Command Effects.
   - **\[Stratagem] Translocation Crypt (1CP):** Use this Stratagem before the battle when declaring reserves and transports (if you are playing a mission without this step, use this Stratagem during deployment instead).
 Select one